CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 4. [Command Summary](#4-command-summary)

-### Welcome to MyPotato
+### Welcome to myPotato

-MyPotato is a user-friendly task scheduler which helps users to better manage their daily tasks.<br>
+myPotato is a user-friendly task scheduler which helps users to better manage their daily tasks.<br>
 This application allows input and editing of tasks using an easy to use command line interface suitable for users of all technical background.